simolus3/drift/docs/docs/schema.md

 {{ load_snippet('apply_converter','lib/snippets/schema.dart.excerpt.json') }}

 Now we can use the `Duration` type as if it were a built-in type.

 {{ load_snippet('use_converter','lib/snippets/schema.dart.excerpt.json') }}

+!!! warning "Implement Equality for Custom Types"

+    Custom types should implement `==` and `hashCode` for correct equality comparisons.
+If you don't implement these, you won't be able to compare generated data classes reliably.

+    Consider using a package like `equatable`, `freezed` or `dart_mappable` to create classes which implement this automatically.

+### JSON Serializable Types

+Drift offers a convenient way to store JSON serializable types using the `TypeConverter.json()` method.

+{{ load_snippet('json_converter','lib/snippets/schema.dart.excerpt.json') }}

+??? example "`Preferences` Class"

+    {{ load_snippet('jsonserializable_type','lib/snippets/schema.dart.excerpt.json') }}

 ## Naming Customization